 Represent a story.
-Festoon the tree with your tales as well as your cutouts representing characters and action in the story.
+Festoon the tree with tales as well as cutouts representing characters and action in the story.
 Cut out vivid branches, flowers, and leaves from Neon Color Explosion Paper.
 Cut very thin strips and curl them around a cylinder for a cascading design.
 Fold a leaf and snip a short cut through the fold.
 Unfold and bend the cut shape through the hole so that color from the other side of the paper shows.
 Crease shapes to lend dimension.
 Make fringe, flaps, and other detailed 3-D elements.
-Your storytelling tree can be as intricate as your imagination!
+The storytelling trees can be as intricate as one's imagination!

-With your group, figure out a process for memorizing and sharing stories from other cultures using your tree as a prop to communicate to other students.
+Student groups determine a process for memorizing and sharing stories from other cultures using their trees as props to communicate to other students.